 The University will not tolerate discrimination or harassment in the academic setting or in its programs or activities.
 The code of conduct outlines the investigatory process of complaints or violations of bias incidents or bias-related incidents.
 Complaints may be filed alleging discrimination or harassment on the basis of a protected category and/or retaliation for complaining of discrimination or harassment or assisting with or participating in the complaint process.

-If you are a victim or witness of what you believe to be a bias or bias-based incident and or a violation of state or federal law, it is important that you report it to law enforcement or to the Dean of Students Office.
+If you are a victim or witness of what you believe to be a bias or bias-based incident and or a violation of state or federal law, it is important that you report it to law enforcement or to Student Conduct and Community Standards.

 The University’s policy on Sexual Harassment, including sexual assault, sexual harassment, dating violence, domestic violence, stalking, and sexual exploitation may be found at https://campus.plymouth.edu/titleIX-sexual-assault/.